simpleviewinc/sv-mosaic/README.md

 import { DataView, FilterDate, transform_get } from "@simpleview/sv-mosaic";
 ```

+All TypeScript `type` and `interface` definitions should be unique across the project.
+So we cannot have an interface called `Props` instead it should be `DataViewProps`.

 * components - Each exported component should either be in this folder directly or have it's own folder.
 	* [component] - e.g. DataView, FilterDate
 		* index.ts